jasmaine/ewa/README.md

 It is also a personal project with which I develop myself as a PHP programmer.

+## TODO
+* Updating the mysql class with groupby method
+* Updating the mysql class with insert, update and delete methods
+* Adding a general var validation from user input
+* Making a basic start page in the 'home' view
+* Writing installation/usage guide (already started below)

+## WISHLIST
+* Building a language switch
+* Update Jasmine CSS
+* Breadcrumb method

 ## Methods

 ### Database class